gbertsch/ilockit-hass/README.md

 - API client now talks to `https://tracking.ilockit.bike` with basic auth, pulls devices, latest positions, and issues `getLockInfo` commands to derive battery/lock/alarm state; lock/unlock uses the `locking` command (id 3) with direction attribute.
 - Translation strings and placeholders are in place for UI configuration.
 - Polling interval is adjustable via the integration options (default 30s, clamped between 10s–300s) so we can align update rate with the cloud API, especially for location freshness.
+- Dynamic entity add: when devices are added to the account, they appear on the next refresh without reinstalling the integration.

 ## Repository layout
 - `custom_components/ilockit/manifest.json` – integration metadata for Home Assistant.